Sonawap/alx-system_engineering-devops/0x00-shell_basics/README.md

 2-bring_me_home file contains command to take you the home directory

 3-listfiles contains command to list files in a more detailed format

+4-listmorefiles list hidden files and gives more details about the current directory